-Open Exhibits is an initiative, originally funded by the National Science Foundation (NSF) sponsored initiative that looks to transform the way in which museums and other informal learning institutions produce and share computer-based exhibits.
+Open Exhibits is an initiative, originally funded by the National Science Foundation, that looks to transform the way in which museums and other informal learning institutions produce and share digital exhibits.
 Open Exhibits is both a collection of software and a growing community of practice.
 In September of 2014, the Institute of Museum and Library Services funded a new project, Omeka Everywhere, which will tie Open Exhibits to Omeka, an open source web publishing platform for the display of museum and library collections.

 The Community of Practice